 4.3.5 International Moral Influence

-People want to affect what is going on in other countries for many reasons, as described in the following sub-sections:
+People and politicians want to affect what is going on in other countries for various reasons.
+These range from offering help to attempting control, as described in the following sub-sections:

-● People can offer humanitarian assistance to other countries (4.3.5.1).
+● People can offer humanitarian assistance to countries in need (4.3.5.1).
 They can make individual charitable donations or put pressure on politicians to give aid.

 ● People can participate in human rights activism (4.3.5.2).
 They can join protests, criticise other governments, buy fair-trade products, or even urge military interventions to punish or deter rights abuses.